Overview

 Who Is Eligible?

-Consultations are available to researchers at all career stages from Tufts Medicine, such as recipients of the Small Grants to Advance Translational Science (S-GATS) award, and Tufts CTSI partner and collaborator institutions who are interested in learning more about dissemination and implementation science and practice, including dissemination and implementation science in their research, or developing a D&I research project.
-This includes researchers who are new to D&I as well as those with advance experience.
+Consultations are available to researchers at all careers stages from Tufts Medicine, such as recipients of the Small Grants to Advance Translational Science (S-GATS) award, and Tufts CTSI partner and collaborator institutions who are interested in learning more about dissemination and implementation science and practice, including dissemination and implementation science in their research, or developing a D&I research project.
+This includes researchers who are new to D&I and those with advanced experience.
 Priority will be given to Tufts CTSI innovations.

 Services and Resources